Vyral/base-template/_drafts/why-homeownership-is-actually-more-affordable-than-renting.md

 {% include youtube.html %}

-Should you buy a home or rent one?
-Allow us to share some insight into this common question today.
+<center>Should you buy a home or rent one?
+Allow us to share some insight into this common question today.</center>

 Recently, I ran across a study that reported nearly half of America’s renters spend 30% of their monthly income on rent.